sock3t/TI-Nav-Collector/README.md

 # TI-Nav-Collector

 **Note:**
-_This tool is not yet public available.
-If you are interested in providing map / navigation functionality to your The Isle server then please introduce yourself in [Discussion's Join ALPHA Testing Category](https://github.com/sock3t/TI-Nav-Collector/discussions?discussions_q=category%3A%22Join+ALPHA+Testing%22)_
+_This tool is public available but a registration is required.
+If you are interested in providing map / navigation functionality to your The Isle server then please follow the Install and Running instructions.
+During the initial run of the tool it will guide you to introduce yourself (or more precisely your TI server) in [Discussion's Join ALPHA Testing Category](https://github.com/sock3t/TI-Nav-Collector/discussions?discussions_q=category%3A%22Join+ALPHA+Testing%22)_

+# What is TI-Nav-Collector
-Collector script that pulls player data from a The Isle server and sends it to [TI-Nav](https://ti-nav.net) This will allow any player on that TI server to track her/his own postion on a map.
+The TI-Nav-Collector script collects player data on a The Isle server and sends it to [TI-Nav](https://ti-nav.net) This will allow any player who plays on that TI server to track her/his own postion on the map.
-[TI-Nav](https://ti-nav.net) also allows players to share their position with other players.
+[TI-Nav](https://ti-nav.net) also allows players to share their position with other players who are playing on the same TI server.

 This script is based on bash and a set of GNU tools.
 So a linux environment will be required to run it on a windows OS based system.
 Cygwin might work, but I have not tested it.